SpaiR/StrongDMM/extensions/README.md

 # StrongDMM extensions

-Extensions are Go executables managed by StrongDMM through HashiCorp go-plugin's versioned net/rpc transport.
-They run out of process, so an extension failure cannot mangle the editor.
+Extensions are Go executables via go-plugin to extend the editor in different ways.

 ```json
 {